 How to choose a quality solar panel

 Selecting a quality solar panel from the hundreds of different models and manufacturers can be a very difficult task.
-Here we provide a guide to choosing the best panels based on quality, efficiency, reliability, performance and return on investment.
-We also offer insight into the many innovations being used to improve panel efficiency and performance in our detailed solar technology review.
+Here, we provide a guide to choosing the best panels based on quality, efficiency, reliability, performance, and return on investment.
+In our detailed solar technology review, we also offer insight into the many innovations being used to improve panel efficiency and performance.

-In Australia, the Clean Energy Council (CEC) has an approved database of solar panels which ensures that certified solar installers use modules that are fire rated and conform to the solar & electrical safety standards.
+In Australia, the Clean Energy Council (CEC) has an approved database of solar panels, which ensures that certified solar installers use modules that are fire-rated and conform to solar & electrical safety standards.
 See the CEC approved list of solar modules here.

 How to choose a quality Solar panel